OhMyLaia/1.1-layouts-level1/README.md

 ▶️ Execution:
 1. Navigate to the project directory: `cd 3.1-Bases-de-Dades`.
-2. Start the project: `npm start` or `npm run dev`.
-3. Open your browser with a live server.
+2. Open your browser with a live server.

-🌐 Deployment:
-1. Build the project: `npm run build`.
-2. Deploy the `dist/` folder to a hosting provider like Netlify, Vercel, or GitHub Pages.
-3. Verify the deployment by visiting the provided URL.

 🤝 Contributions:
 1. Fork the repository and clone it locally.